hl2vr/hl2vr.github.io/_pages/faq.md

 Yes, but not at the initial release.

 Right now, we are concentrating on the base game and are working hard to make it fully playable and *mostly* bug-free.
-As of December 2022, we are slowly moving our attention to the Episodes to bring them to VR.
-These will be released as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.
-There is no release date at this time, but if everything goes well we expect it will be in Q1 2023.
+As of January 2023, we have moved our focus to Episode 1 and preparing it for prime time.
+The Episodes will both be released as separate titles, similar to the standard Half-Life 2 and Episode 1/2 titles.

+Episode 1 is planned to launch in March 2023.
+Please wishlist it on Steam!
+[Half-Life 2: VR Mod - Episode 1](https://store.steampowered.com/app/2177750/HalfLife_2_VR_Mod__Episode_One/)
+Episode 2's release date is TBA.

 <br />